amalanov/EditExcelPQM/README.md

 # EditExcelPQM README
-Want to edit Power Query M code of your xlsx file in VSCode and use Excel as interpriter? - Use this.
+Want to edit Power Query M code of your xlsx file in VSCode and use Excel as interpriter? - Here is the plugin.

 ## Features
 * Export all M queries from xlsx/xlsm file to *.m file